alexdrydew/docs/en/toloka-kit/reference/toloka.client.collectors.AssignmentsAssessment.md

 **Examples:**

-How to resend rejected assignments for re-completion to other performers.
+How to resend rejected assignments for re-completion to other Tolokers.

 ```python
 new_pool = toloka.pool.Pool(....)